bludit/documentation-english/developers/categories/index.md

 		// Each category is an Category-Object
 		echo 'Category name: ' . $category->name();

-		// The variable $category['list'] contains all the pages key related to this category foreach ($category->pages() as $pageKey) {
+		// The method $category->pages() returns all the pages releated to the category foreach ($category->pages() as $pageKey) {
+			// buildPage function returns a Page-Object
 			$page = buildPage($pageKey);

 			echo '- Page title: ' . $page->title();
 		}
 	}
 ?>
 ```

-## List all pages linked to a particular category
+## List all pages related to a category
 ```
 <?php
         // Category key